 A portable fuel container (PFC) is a receptacle specifically designed to hold small amounts of liquid fuel.
-The containers can range in size from 1 quart to 5 gallons or more.
-They are commonly used by homeowners to store fuel for lawn mowers, snow blowers, and other small-engine equipment.
+The containers can range in size from one quart to five gallons or more.
+They are commonly used by homeowners to store the fuel for lawnmowers, snowblowers, and other small-engine equipment.
 The EPA estimates that there are about 80 million PFCs in use in the United States.

 PFCs typically are color-coded for various fuels:

 - Red containers are intended for gasoline and other highly flammable liquids.

 - Blue containers are used for storing kerosene.

 - Yellow containers are used for diesel fuel.